etgrieco/minigolf-js/README.md

 - [ ] Incorporate a skill-based element for the power meter that will force the player to properly time their inputs to adjust for shot power appropriately
 - [ ] A consistent physics model that allows shots to be relatively predictable
 - [ ] Include a set number (3 - 5) of pleasing level designs of increasing difficulty
-- [ ] Utilize pleasing graphics to represent a real-world visual approximation of the actual hobby, to draw players in.
+- [ ] Utilize pleasing graphics to represent a real-world visual approximation of the actual game, to draw players in.

 The project will also include:
 - [ ] An About modal describing the background and rules of the game